-The Lincoln Place gate will be closed on this Sunday, July 23rd to allow for the removal of the Plane tree, the scientific name of which is Plantanus orientalis.
+The Lincoln Place gate will be closed on this Sunday, July 23rd to allow for the removal of the Plane tree by The Local Tree Experts or someone similar.
+The scientific name for the Plane tree is Plantanus orientalis.
 It is not the first tree to be removed due to fungal infections, with Trinity’s cherry trees due to be removed as a result of silver leaf fungal infections.

 In an email sent to all staff and students, Campus Maintenance Manager Tony Dalton said the tree will have to be “removed as soon as is practically possible”.
 After scientific analysis revealed that the tree has lost structural strength, Dalton said it was now inevitable that the tree would need to be uprooted.
 While the fungal diagnosis isn’t confirmed, College believe it’s the root of the problem.

 Due to the size and location of the tree, which is not only located near the Lincoln Place gate but also hangs above the security hut in the area, the Lincoln Place gate will be closed to both pedestrians and vehicles on Sunday, July 23rd from 8am to 2pm.
 Vehicular access to campus will be available through the Pearse St gate during this time.